-At the Louisville Historical Museum complex, visitors can tour three buildings that were constructed between 1903 and 1908.
+At the Louisville Historical Museum campus, visitors can tour three buildings that were constructed between 1903 and 1908.
 All are listed on the Louisville Register of Historic Places.
+Visitors should enter at the main building (Jacoe Store).
+Museum staff or volunteers lead individual tours to the Tomeo House and Jordinelli House.

 Museum Main Building